geethumohan/RestAssuredTests/ReadMe.md

 Rest API Tests

-This project consists is implemented primarily using restAssured,cucumber,junit and java.
+This project is implemented using restAssured,cucumber,junit and java.

 The project structure consists of